XSA Pipeline — Developer Guide

 NodeBuilder internals

-NodeBuilder (node_builder.py) orchestrates the pipeline.
-It owns
+NodeBuilder (build/node_builder.py) orchestrates the pipeline.
+It

-platform detection, clock resolution, and the generic rendering path.
+owns platform detection, clock resolution, and the generic rendering path.

 Board builders now construct a BoardModel internally and render it via